duskpoet/martlet/article.md

 ```

 ### 4. Conclusion
 This was an example of how I would approach the development of a simple CLI tool in the javascript ecosystem.
-I want to note that modern javascript ecosystem is pretty charged and powerful and I managed to implement the tool with a minimum of external dependencies.
+I want to note that the modern javascript ecosystem is pretty charged and powerful, and I managed to implement the tool with a minimum of external dependencies.
 I used a postgres driver that would be downloaded on demand and testcontainers for tests.
 I think that approach gives developers the most flexibility and control over the application.